Salmacis (fountain)

 Ancient site map showing the location of Salmacis fountain and Kaplan Kalesi where the 'Salmakis inscription' was discovered.

-Salmacis or Salmakis was the name of a fountain or spring located in modern-day Bodrum, Turkey.
-According to some classical authors, the water had the reputation of making men effeminate, soft, and 'woman like'.
-Ovid famously recounts the myth in his story about Hermaphroditus and the nymph of the spring Salmacis.
+Salmacis or Salmakis was the name of a fountain or spring located in modern-day Bodrum, Turkey, whose tutelary goddess in the ancient Greek tradition was the freshwater nymph Salmacis.
+According to some classical authors, the water had the reputation of making men effeminate, soft, and woman-like.
+This was considered denigrating to men subjected to it for making them take a passive role in sexual relations.
+Ovid told a version of the myth in Metamorphoses, in which Hermaphroditus calls on Venus and Mercury to curse the waters.
+Waters that transform men into women are a recurring motif in Near East folklore.

 History

 Salmacis was a fountain, located near the Mausoleum of Halicarnassus.
 In classical times, it had: